bitfoundation/bitplatform/README.md

   4- Run bower install for Foundation\HtmlClient\Foundation.Test.HtmlClient\bower.json

-  5- Run typings install for Foundation\HtmlClient\Foundation.Core.HtmlClient

-  6- Build the solution.
+  5- Build the solution.
 Note that due the lack of TypeScript Project System, you might have to build the solution more than once.

 To run the samples: